Jingmenvirus: Evolution

 Jingmenviruses are related to flaviviruses, which have non-segmented genomes transmitted in a single capsid.
 Homology has consistently been observed between the genes encoding non-structural proteins of jingmenviruses and flaviviruses, including RNA-dependent RNA polymerase.
 However, the genomic architecture of the homologous genes varies significantly; the canonical flavivirus genome consists of a single open reading frame (ORF) whose protein product is processed by proteases, whereas the non-structural jingmenvirus proteins are encoded on two genome segments, each containing one ORF.
 Although there are few known jingmenvirus sequences, the gene composition of the genome segments appears to be well-conserved.
 By contrast, the putative jingmenvirus structural proteins that likely make up its capsids have no homology to known proteins.

 It is striking that the segmented jingmenviruses' closest known relatives are nonsegmented.
 The evolutionary mechanisms underlying genome segmentation and especially multicomponent architecture are poorly understood.
 Although segmented genomes appear to have evolved several times in the virome, the evolutionary mechanism underlying this structure is unclear.
-It is likewise unclear whether multicomponent architecture is a distinct evolutionary strategy or is an artifact of the mechanism of segmentation, possibly via the formation of defective interfering particles.
+Likewise, It is unclear whether multicomponent architecture is a distinct evolutionary strategy or an artifact of the segmentation mechanism, possibly via the formation of defective interfering particles.